cyrillay/blog/content/posts/building-a-rag-part-1.md

 +++
-title = 'Journey into Building a Custom RAG Augmented LLM Application (Day 1)' date = 2024-02-08T16:34:28+01:00
+title = 'Journey into building a custom RAG (Day 1)' date = 2024-02-08T16:34:28+01:00
 +++